 (You might want to read this: Shining Swimming Pool Lighting Ideas to Illuminate Your Pool)

-Keeping your swimming pool water clean is very important to prevent any skin irritation that may harm your family members and yourself.
-However, please note that bleach only works for green algae so if you spot the one with a black or yellow appearance, you might need a more complicated solution.
-If you’re a pool owner and facing this problem, get your bleach and start cleaning your pool now!
+Please note that bleach only works for green algae so if you spot one with a black or yellow appearance, you might need a more complicated solution.
+Since summer is coming, check your pool now!